 1. Opawz 0014 Dog Hair Dye – Best Overall

-Our top pick for the best overall product goes to Opawz dog hair dye.
+Our top pick for the best overall dog hair dye goes to Opawz.
 With zero harmful chemicals and only ingredients approved safe by federal agencies, Opawz provides superior coloring results.

 This gentle, non-toxic dog hair dye come in 16 bright colors that can be applied easily to your dog’s coat.
 Each color comes in a 4-ounce tube that’s easy to dispense and apply.
 You may need more than one tube, however, depending on how much of your dog’s coat you plan to dye.
 Also, keep in mind that dogs with white coats gain the best and the most vivid results.